cmdcolin/cmdcolin.github.io/_posts/2023-09-27-areyousure.md

 'array access' part of this setting is a little too strict, and requires non-null assertions

-## Footnote 2: Consider using a Map instead
+## Footnote 2: Consider using a `Map` instead

-The Map .get method has the signature T|undefined, so it forces you to consider this.
-Slightly more cumbersome to use than plain old objects, but has this benefit amongst others!
+The `Map::get` method returns `T|undefined`, so it forces you to consider the undefined case always.
+I find Maps slightly more cumbersome to use than plain old objects, but has this benefit amongst others!

+## Footnote 3: Small downside to `Record<string, T|undefined>`

+Maybe you are certain there aren't actually undefined values stored in your object, and you just used `Record<string, T|undefined>` to be able to say `obj['randomthing']` returns undefined.

+Well, now calling e.g. `Object.values(obj)` will return `(T|undefined)[]`
+(similar for `Object.entries`) which is slightly annoying as a user, why may want it to just be `T[]` but they can non-null assert or filter out potential undefined's as a workaround.

+## Footnote 4: Small upside to `Record<string, T|undefined>`

+If you read this article and said, ya, I'm gonna use `noUncheckedIndexedAccess` in the tsconfig.json of my library, and you feel all safe and cozy using `Record<string, T>`, well your users may still have trouble: if the consumers of your library don't use the `noUncheckedIndexedAccess` tsconfig.json setting, then they will not get the benefit of that undefined condition unless you explicitly mark your exported types as `Record<string, T|undefined>`